-Redeploying evening staff to support daytime operations would result in cost savings for CUS activities and would offset the revenue decrease.
-Compensation paid to the redeployed staff would be considered to be incremental costs resulting from the COVID-19 pandemic.
+Redeploying evening staff to support daytime operations would result in negligible cost savings for CUS.
+Compensation paid to the redeployed staff could be considered to be incremental costs resulting from the COVID-19 pandemic.

 12. With substantially the same teaching staff, how will we support learn-at-home effectively without extra costs not covered so far by the Province?
 It is fine to say that teachers not feeling well or uncertain about their safety or that of their families may be redeployed to help with at-home learning or maybe centrally, but that still reduces the in-class workforce, which usually is tasked out to the max.
 I simply don't see how the math adds up.
 Please explain how this will work (or not work) from an HR and budget perspective.